trentwiles/ShorelineEastAPI/README.md

 ```

 ## Documentation
-Documentation can be found under
+Documentation can be found under DOCS.md, when running the web server, it is rendered as HTML at `/`.